 He went to the door and pushed.
 It swung open, easily.
 A further indication that his original theory had not been correct.
 Reuben knew from long experience that prisons tended not to have unlocked doors.

 He pulled the door shut again so that nobody passing outside would notice he had awoken and went to the window.
-The movement twisted the arrows in his back again and he felt trickles of blood streaming from the wounds, but he paid them no heed.
+The movement twisted the arrows in his back again, and he felt trickles of blood streaming from his wounds, but he paid them no heed.
 There were more important things to think about right now.

 His plan was simple: to get out of this place and far away as quickly as possible.
 He had no clue where he was—the last thing he remembered was fighting the men in the clearing, and after that, there were only the strange and terrifying visions of unconsciousness.
-The dungeon... yes, he remembered dreaming of the dungeons while he was unconscious, and of the aghast faces of his interrogators, and the darkness, and the girl...
+The dungeons...
+Yes, he remembered dreaming of the dungeons while he was unconscious, and of the aghast faces of his interrogators, and the darkness, and the girl...

 He frowned.
 Why had the girl played any role in his dreams?
 The girl he had robbed only today?
 Normally, only his torturous days in the dungeon plagued him.
 Nevertheless, he could have sworn that for a minute he saw her face floating above his.
 Why was that?
 Well, she had been a pain in the ass.
 Maybe, he thought with a wry smile, enough of one to be lumped in with his other nightmares.

 Shaking his head, he berated himself.
 These useless meanderings got him nowhere.
 The girl was long gone and he was awake now.
 His only aim was to get out of this place, quickly, and if possible, alive.